For the past decade the Water District and its partners have been using reclaimed

 The Water District and Reynolds began discussion of possible reclaimed water projects in 1992.
 They looked at available treated effluent sources and methods of using treated wastewater to replace fresh water.
 It appeared that the most productive reuse would be to place the reclaimed water on the bauxite tailings beds located along State Highway 361 just east of Gregory.

-Reynolds Metals started operating its plants in 1951, processing bauxite to extract alumina sunflowersand reduce it to aluminum.
+Reynolds Metals started operating its plants in 1951, processing bauxite to extract alumina and reduce it to aluminum.
 The red dirt that remained at the end of the process was placed in large impoundments that covered more and more acres as the years passed.

 Conventional wisdom in the aluminum industry was that nothing would grow on the “red mud” tailings.
 Reynolds conducted a multi-year water reuse demonstration project and sponsored research by Texas A&M University at Kingsville scientists.
 They investigated what plants might be used, planting practices and possible soil amendments.
 The results of these tests were spectacular.
 With adequate water most plants did well and more sprang up from seeds delivered by birds and in stabilized biosolids.

 The $3 million project, completed in 2001, includes a pump station at the Aransas Pass wastewater treatment plant and an 8.8-mile 16-inch diameter PVC pipeline to deliver treated effluent to the Reynolds property.
-At planned times excess stabilized biosolids held in storage at the wastewater treatment plant are injected into the flow and delivered with the effluent to caneselected areas.
+At planned times excess stabilized biosolids held in storage at the wastewater treatment plant are injected into the flow and delivered with the effluent to selected areas.
 Reynolds is responsible for spreading the effluent and biosolids on the desired portion of the tailings beds using a series of manifolds and irrigation pipes.

 USING WATER THREE TIMES